-Trajecsys is used for clinical documents.
+Trajecsys is used for clinical documents in the schools of Radiation Therapy, Diagnostic Medical Sonography - both concentrations, MRI, and CT.
 Students will only have access to their trajecsys accounts while they are actively enrolled in a program.
 If the student withdrawals, is terminated, or has graduated from the program their trajecsys account will be archived and the student will no longer have access.